chrisrude/oobabot/README.md

                         of lines of history that the AI will see when generating a response.
                         The default is 20.
   --ignore-dms          If set, the bot will ignore direct messages.
+  --dont-split-responses
+                        If set, the bot post the entire bot response into Discord as a single message, rather than splitting it into seperate messages by sentence.
   --wakewords [WAKEWORDS ...]
                         One or more words that the bot will listen for.
 The bot will listen in all discord channels can access for one of these words to be